ckalearner7/k8s-Resources/cka-exam-prep.md

 </p>
 </details>

-# Create a service account named, secret-admin, and provide only read on secrets.
+# Create a service account named, secret-admin, and provide read on secrets.
 Run a pod with that specific service account, and now curl the kubernetes cluster to confirm access
 <details><summary>show</summary>
 <p>